MonteTW/bcit-linux/README.md

 - `-f ~/.ssh/your-key-name` is saying the name and the path of your key should be.
 - `-C "your email address"` changes the comment of the SSH key, the comment will be included in the key.

-1. get your public key
+1. Get your public key
 ```bash
 cat ~/.ssh/do-key.pub
 # please change "do-key.pub" to your public key name
 # or if you store your ssh key in another folder please change the path
 ```

-copy the public key printed on screen
+- Copy the public key printed on screen including your email address

 3. Upload the public key to Digitalocean
 ```bash